habibanalytics/Towards-Data-Science/README.md

 ## My Plan
-I plan to do most of [these courses](https://github.com/habibanalytics/6-Months-Towards-Data-Science/blob/master/Files/Courses%20List.md) within the time of six months.
+I plan to do most of [these courses]() to learn about data science.

 Most of my courses are **from coursera** so feel free to check them out because coursera has **financial aid** available and also we can **audit the course** if we want to learn without certification.

-Some usefull blogs to read if you're interested in coursera:
+Some usefull blogs to read if you want financial aid on coursera:

 [How to Sign up for Coursera Courses for Free?](https://www.classcentral.com/report/coursera-signup-for-free/)